-In this case a further start may in principle be made without penalty but equally the competitor must not benefit in any way from restarting.
-Exceptions and penalties will be specified in the Task Description.(S10 4.30)
+In this case a further start may in principle be without penalty but equally the Exceptions and penalties will be made competitor must not benefit in any way from restarting. specified in the Task Description.(S10 4.30)

 Precision tasks may be combined with other tasks or set separately.